ljvmiranda921/gym-lattice/README.md

 1. You can only perform the following actions: left, down, up, or right.
 2. You can only put a molecule adjacent to the previous one you've placed.
 3. Assigning a molecule to an occupied space will incur a penalty.
-4. Trapping yourself and running out of moves will give you a heavy deduction.
+4. Trapping yourself and running out of moves will result in a heavy deduction.

 <img src="./assets/rules.png" width="700">

 ## Basic Usage

-Initializing the environment will require the protein sequence of type `str`.
+Initializing the environment requires the protein sequence of type `str`.
 In addition, you can also set the amount of penalty incurred during a collision or whenever the agent is trapped.